-On November 19, 1863, President Abraham Lincoln delivered what came to be known as “The Gettysburg Address” at the dedication of the cemetery for Union soldiers who were killed in that bloody Civil War battle four months earlier.
+On November 19, 1863, President Abraham Lincoln gave a brief speech in Gettysburg, Pennsylvania at the dedication of a cemetery for the Union soldiers who had died in that bloody Civil War battle four months earlier.

 One is the opening sentence: